StephenDsouza90/trustly-parliament-challenge/README.md

 ### Member's API

 The member's api represents the details of the members of the Swedish parliament.
-In order get the relevant member data and link the speech to a member, a reference key **intressent_id** (which is common in both apis) is used as a filter option.
+In order get the relevant member data and link a speech to a member, a reference key **intressent_id** (which is common in both apis) is used as a filter option.
 The relevant keys and values that this api has are: **tilltalsnamn, valkrets, uppgift and bild_url_192**.

 Link to the member's api: http://data.riksdagen.se/personlista/?iid=&utformat=json